-It’s time for the annual audition process.
-Get your audition packet HERE between July 1 – August 15th, 2014.
-May the force be with you!
+Get your audition packet HERE between July 1 – August 15th.

 Unlike millions of musical Mormons, being a member of the ‘MoTab’ was not at the top of my “bucket list”.
 If it was ever on the list at all, it would have ranked somewhere between “walk barefoot through fire” or “dive off a cliff“.

 OK, OK, I acknowledge both of those items probably rank at the very top of some people’s lists!
 I, however, prefer not to raise the odds of early death and/or dismemberment!
 So, yes, for a majority of my life the idea of singing in the Mormon Tabernacle Choir was akin, in my view, to “early death”.
 Not as physical peril, but as ‘career killer’.
 I was a professionally trained singer working toward a professional singing career.
 The idea of choosing to become an unpaid choir member requiring the same time commitment [or more] of a professional singer definitely was not “logical”.
 Taking this road = end of the solo career dream.

 UNLESS…you happen to be [former] MoTab chorister Super Star [& my good friend!]
 Alex Boye, of course!! – :D Woot!!
 [Love you, Alex!]

 But, as life proves time and time again, despite our hardest efforts moving along a path we think is right, sometimes God has a completely different road in mind up ahead.
 [We tend to forget Who makes the roads & directs the traffic] And so it was, on a warm July evening in 2007 my life took an unexpected detour.